 What is Monkey Bread?

-This Hungarian dish became popular in the US when the Hungarian immigrants started selling this dish in America in 1880s.
+This Hungarian dish became popular in the US when the Hungarian immigrants started selling this dish in America in the 1880s.
 The sticky monkey bread is a sweet sticky coffee cake with cinnamon sprinkled on it.
 This dish is a popular breakfast treat in the US.

 “How can I forget to pull apart bread?
-I had to fight with my friends to eat some part of it in the school.
+I had to fight with my friends to eat some part of it in school.
 They will just snatch pieces from me, it’s so easy to pull pieces from that bread.”
 Garv sadly explained his grievance.
 Lol.

 Correct, so today we are going to make a similar easy pull-apart monkey bread.